elastic/logstash-forwarder/README.md

 Generally:

-    $ lumberjack.sh --host somehost --port 12345 /var/log/messages
+    $ lumberjack.sh -config lumberjack.conf

-See `lumberjack.sh --help` for all the flags
+See `lumberjack.sh -help` for all the flags

+The config file is documented further up in this file.

 ### Key points

 * You'll need an SSL CA to verify the server (host) with.
-* You can specify custom fields with the `--field foo=bar`.
+* You can specify custom fields for each set of paths in the config file.
 Any number of these may be specified.
 I use them to set fields like `type` and other custom attributes relevant to each log.
-* Any non-flag argument after is considered a file path.
-You can watch any number of files.

 ## Use with logstash